Enable TensorFlow with DirectML in WSL

-Download and install Intel’s preview driver to use with DirectML from their website.
+Download and install Intel's driver to use with DirectML from their website.

 Ensure you have the Receive updates for other Microsoft products when you update Windows enabled.
 You can find it in Advanced options within the Windows Update section of the Settings app.

-For this preview, you need a kernel version of 4.19.121 or higher.
+For these features, you need a kernel version of 220.127.116.11 or higher.
 You can check the version number by running the following command in PowerShell.

 wsl cat /proc/version

-We recommend setting up a virtual Python environment inside your WSL 2 instance.
-There are many tools you can use to setup a virtual Python environment — for these instructions, we'll use Anaconda’s Miniconda.
-The rest of this setup assumes you use a miniconda environment.
+We recommend setting up a virtual Python environment inside your WSL instance.
+There are many tools you can use to setup a virtual Python environment—for these instructions, we'll use Anaconda's Miniconda.
+The rest of this setup assumes that you use a miniconda environment.

 Install Miniconda by following the guidance on Anaconda’s site, or by running the following commands in WSL.